eja/eja/README.md

 eja
 ===

-a is a micro web server written in C and Lua that can serve dynamic content.
+a micro web server written in C and Lua that can serve dynamic content.

 INSTALLING